auth0/docs/articles/integrations/aws-api-gateway/custom-authorizers/part-4.md

 # AWS API Gateway Tutorial, Part 4: Secure the API Using Custom Authorizers

-In [part 1](/integrations/aws-api-gateway/custom-authorizers/part-1), you configured an API using API Gateway, and in [part 2](/integrations/aws-api-gateway/custom-authorizers/part-2), you created the custom authorizer that can be used to retrieve the appropriate policies when your API receives an access request.
+In [part 1](/integrations/aws-api-gateway/custom-authorizers/part-1), you configured Auth0 for use with API Gateway, in [part 2](/integrations/aws-api-gateway/custom-authorizers/part-2), you configured an API using API Gateway, and in [part 3](/integrations/aws-api-gateway/custom-authorizers/part-3), you created the custom authorizer that can be used to retrieve the appropriate policies when your API receives an access request.
 In this part of the tutorial, we will show you how to use the custom authorizer to secure your API's endpoints.

 ## Configure API Gateway Resources to use the Custom Authorizer